Keown urges Arsenal to consider Pochettino swoop

 "There will be a lot of chairmen looking at him now.
 Manchester United wanted him this time last year.
 I think Arsenal would have to be interested if they want to take a step forward."

-Mourinho cut a contented figure on his first day as Spurs manager and Keown believes the embattled figure from his final days in charge of Manchester United must be consigned to the past.
+Mourinho cut a contented figure on his first day as Spurs head coach on Wednesday and Keown believes the embattled figure from his final days in charge of Manchester United must be consigned to the past.

 "He lost the dressing room and fell out of love with the game of football in his quest to be successful," the former England international said.
 "He has to jettison that part of himself."